superduper-io/superduper/README.md

 ### Who is SuperDuperDB for?

   - **Python developers** who want to implement next gen AI into their applications without MLOps knowledge required.
-  - **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
+  - **Data scientists & ML engineers** who want to develop and train AI models using their favourite tools, with minimum infrastructural overhead.
   - **Infrastructure engineers** who want a single scalable setup that supports both local, on-prem and cloud deployment.

 ### SuperDuperDB transforms your datastore into: